tinycen/json_viewer/README.md

   ```bash
   flutter build windows
   ```
+  Note: The built application will be in the `build\windows\runner\Release` directory.
 - For other platforms, use the corresponding Flutter build command (e.g., `flutter build macos`, `flutter build apk`, etc.)

 ## Screenshots